 Fight growling is the most threatening growl that pet owners should never tolerate.
 It is essential to distinguish the difference between play and fight growling.
 Whenever play sessions become too aggressive, or a dog has not socialized often, it can lead to a fight.

 Always observe your dog’s body language to distinguish if they are growling to fight.
-Signs to look out for are closed mouth with curled lips, pinned ears, and raised hair at their back.
+Signs to look out for are closed mouths with curled lips, pinned ears, and raised hair at their back.

 The best way to avoid aggression is to break it off before it even starts.
 Once you have seen these signs, leave the area as soon as you can.